With now 2017 gone, we decided to reflect on the 5 accomplishments and events that made it iWorQ’s best year yet!

 iWorQ’s Citizen Engagement software is a mobile and web-based public portal for citizens or staff to submit requests.
 This tool connects citizens and staff with one another for speed and efficiency and can be used for citizen complaints, applying for a permit, code violations, request for inspections, or internal staff requests.

 The new features included a fresh, modern look to post to your website, along with the mobile application for Apple or Android devices.
-You can upload pictures to go along with your requests and include GPS coordinates.
+Now you can upload pictures to go along with your requests and include GPS coordinates.

 Citizen Engagement has helped counties and cities more thoroughly upkeep their roads, buildings, signs, and improve overall public safety.
-Citizens feel like their voice is heard and can know of the progress of their requests without having to make calls to the city.
+Because citizens can track the progress of their requests, it’s reduced the need to make calls to the city.

 To learn more about Citizen Engagement, click HERE.